nwheels-io/MetaPrograms/Docs/intentions-as-code.md

 ### Why

 We develop applications by translating our intentions (or requirements) into code.
 Often, a signle intention is projected into many pieces of code across multiple layers, tiers, and services.
 For example, take a single requirement like "user's email must be unique".
-Its implementation can be scattered across:
+Its implementation can include, for example:

-- database scripts
+- database script that adds a unique constraint
-- domain logic
+- error reporting when inserting a new user into DB fails because of duplicate email
+- validation in UI apps, while the user is typing her email address, including:
-- RESTful API
+  - a call to backend API that checks unique email
-- UI cues and validations
+  - presenting a error when the email is not unique
+  - debouncing while the user is typing
-  - multiplied by the number of UI platforms involved (web/mobile/desktop...)
+  - the above is multiplied by the number of UI platforms involved (web/mobile/desktop/IVR...)
-- IVR (interactive voice response) flows
+- new REST API route that checks unique email
+- new operations in the domain and ORM layers that check unique email
-- tests that cover all of the above
+- tests of all above

-Traditionally, we write and maintain these pieces of code by ourselves.
-However, they are just mechanical derivatives of our original intentions, and can be produced by some kind of automated mechanism.
+So traditionally, we write and maintain these pieces of code by ourselves.
+However, those are just mechanical derivatives of our original intentions, and can be produced by some kind of automated mechanism.

 If such mechanism exists, we will only need to code and maintain the intentions, not their implementations.
 Our codebase will be much smaller.
 It will be clean from technology details, and express just the distilled concepts of the application.